mimi2473/frc-git-training/branch-setup/create-a-branch.md

     - `"(add/remove/delete) <present tense statement of what change you made>"`
 7. Now add a new file in 📁: /branch-setup, called `new-file-first_name-last_initial`.
 8. Stage the newly created file and commit ! (steps 4-6)
+> [!NOTE]
+> To write the commit message follow the instructions in this article on [How to Write Commit Messages](https://cbea.ms/git-commit/)
 9. Now write the name of your first pet that you know in the file. (or anything that is workplace friendly should be fine - the content of the file is unimportant for the exercise)
 10. Stage the changes to the file and commit. (steps 4-6)
 11. Now write the name of your favorite restaurant that you know in the same file on a new line. (or anything that is workplace friendly should be fine - the content of the file is unimportant for the exercise)